Daphne Lee

 Daphne E. Lee is a New Zealand geologist, palaeontologist and emeritus professor at the University of Otago.
-She is best known for her work on Foulden Maar and her research into fossils discovered at that site.
+She is best known for her work on Foulden Maar and her research into fossils discovered at that site, and her work to improve geoscience education.

 Biography

-Lee was brought up in Mataura in Southland.
-Lee was the first New Zealand woman to graduate with a PhD in geology.
-Her dissertation was titled The Cenozoic and recent rhynchonellide brachiopods of New Zealand, with an account of the Eocene and Paleocene brachiopod faunas.
-She joined the faculty of the university in 1988.
-Lee is an honorary associate professor at the geology department of the University of Otago, having retired in 2018.
+Lee was brought up on a farm near the Mataura River in Southland, and attended Gore High School, where she was a member of the geology club.
+Lee studied geology at the University of Otago and went on to complete a PhD in 1981, studying part-time while she had a family.
+Her dissertation was titled The Cenozoic and Recent rhynchonellide brachiopods of New Zealand, with an account of the Eocene and Paleocene brachiopod faunas.
+She joined the university in 1988, and was for many years the only woman faculty member in the Department of Geology.
+Lee’s research group was “the largest and most active university paleontological group” in New Zealand.
+Lee was an associate professor at the Geology Department of the University of Otago, from which she retired in 2018.
 In 2024 she was awarded the title emeritus professor, "in recognition of her outstanding career as one of New Zealand’s most prominent, dedicated and passionate paleontologists".
 She is a coordinator of a research team that has focused on researching the fossil site Foulden Maar.
+Lee is the curator of the University of Otago Geology Museum.

+Lee led the GSNZ’s Geoeducation Subcommittee, which later became the Geological Education Special Interest Group.
+She co-founded the committee in 1983 and led it until 2005.
+The group created teaching materials and contributed to the national science curriculum for years 1–11, ensuring that earth science was included in the science curriculum in all schools.
+Lee specialises in palaeobotany and invertebrate paleontology, and is a recognised authority on living and fossil brachiopods.